rlabrecque/home-network/README.md

 ## Raspberry Pi Deployment

-The services folder currently lives in `~/services` on the Raspberry Pi.
+The services folder lives in `~/services` on the Raspberry Pi.
 We connect to it via SSH with `ssh pi@raspberrypi`.

 There is currently no sane way of updating unfortunately.
 I have just copied things over manually, this needs serious improvement, such as [GitOps](https://medium.com/@bhargavshah2011/overview-of-gitops-31e206e19e4e).